Skip to main content

 Throughout their lives together, ER never stopped casting a pall over the short cocktail hour that gave FDR enormous pleasure.
 Their daughter Anna tells of one evening in the White House when her mother so infuriated her father with her insistence that he address a “sheaf of papers this high” during the 20 minutes permitted for two “very small” cocktails that he flung the entire stack across the room.

-The demands Eleanor Roosevelt made on herself could take a fearful toll on others, especially her husband.
+The demands that Eleanor Roosevelt made on herself could take a fearful toll on others, especially her husband.

 The better I got to know the woman whom I had been raised to revere, the more I marveled at her achievements and squirmed in her presence.
 Please, I begged, when she spent a night on the doorstep because she didn’t want to disturb the servants or, she told her young husband when he returned at dawn from the dance she’d left him to enjoy, to ruin his glorious time by going back to ask him for the key.
-Don’t, I murmured when on FDR’s first presidential visit to Campobello a dozen years after he’d been stricken with polio and carried off the island on a stretcher, she scolded him publicly for bringing the assembled guests to the dinner table late.
+Don’t, I murmured when, on FDR’s first presidential visit to Campobello a dozen years after he’d been stricken with polio and carried off the island on a stretcher, she scolded him publicly for bringing the assembled guests to the dinner table late.
 But she did.
-She had to, and J began to resent her for it.
+She had to, and I began to resent her for it.

 I knew her father had died of alcoholism, and her uncles had drunkenly fired hunting rifles at her from the windows of her grandmother’s house.
 But didn’t she understand that her husband desperately needed a brief escape from the burden of reopening the banks and dreaming up Lend-Lease and responding to the worst naval defeat in America’s history?
-I shared her frustration when FDR declined to make an antilynching law a top priority, and refused to open the door to the Jewish victims of Hitler’s persecutions, but wasn’t she sufficiently astute to appreciate the adage that to be a great statesman, one must first be a good politician?
+I shared her frustration when FDR declined to make an anti-lynching law a top priority, and refused to open the door to the Jewish victims of Hitler’s persecutions, but wasn’t she sufficiently astute to appreciate the adage that, to be a great statesman, one must first be a good politician?

 Then there was Mrs. Nesbitt.
 FDR relished rich foods and fine wines.
 His wife turned the White House over to a kitchen moralist who believed in “plain food plainly prepared.”
-Admirers sent the President wild game, of which he was particularly fond.
+Admirers sent the president wild game, of which he was particularly fond.
 It rotted in the basement.
 FDR expressed a longing for white asparagus.
-Mrs. Nesbitt told him it was unavailable, though when his secretaries chipped in to buy some, they managed to find it in the local stores.
+Mrs. Nesbitt told him it was unavailable, though, when his secretaries chipped in to buy some, they managed to find it in the local stores.
 White House cuisine became so notorious that Martha Gellhorn surprised her future husband Ernest Hemingway by wolfing down several sandwiches in preparation for dinner there.
-Such infamously bad food was not the oversight of a woman too busy filling the stomachs of millions to worry about pleasing the palates of a few, or the result of an inbred disapproval of indulgence and aversion to pleasure.
+Such infamously bad food was not the oversight of a woman who was too busy filling the stomachs of millions to worry about pleasing the palates of a few, or the result of an inbred disapproval of indulgence and an aversion to pleasure.
 It was a wife’s revenge on her husband, for betraying her love, for falling short of her standards.

 FDR was not the only one to endure the subtle retribution of his long-suffering wife.
 ER relied upon the kindness and sustenance of her friends, especially her women friends.
 It was with the help of these accomplished attorneys, social workers, journalists, and activists that she found her voice and defined her causes.
 The relationships were intense, the disappointments profound, the fallings-out fierce.
-One afternoon while I was touring Val-Kill, the cottage in Hyde Park that ER set up for herself after she had given up the house she’d originally built with her friends Nancy Cook and Marion Dickerman, I asked a noted Roosevelt scholar if he knew the reason for the rupture.
+One afternoon while I was touring Val-Kill, the cottage in Hyde Park that ER had set up for herself after she had given up the house she’d originally built with her friends Nancy Cook and Marion Dickerman, I asked a noted Roosevelt scholar if he knew the reason for the rupture.
 He replied that no one did, but that ER, who was breathtakingly generous to those in need, often turned away from those who no longer needed her.

 FDR was the most convivial of men.
 He loved to gather a group around him while he mixed cocktails, told stories, and traded gossip and jokes.
 Even during the terrible years when he was battling to walk again, he delighted in company.
 As he dragged his legs back and forth between two parallel bars, or swung beneath them, or went through other agonizingly repetitious exercises, he kept up a marathon of dazzling conversation designed to distract and entertain.
 He hated to be alone.
 Yet he often dined on Mrs. Nesbitt’s inedible food off a solitary tray in his study.
 The wife of his aide Edwin ("Pa") Watson called him “the loneliest man in the world.”
-In 1943 FDR told his distant cousin and close companion Margaret Suckley, “I’m either Exhibit A or left completely alone.”
+In 1943, FDR told his distant cousin and close companion Margaret Suckley, “I’m either Exhibit A or left completely alone.”

-But if his need for company was prodigious, it could also be promiscuous.
+But, if his need for company was prodigious, it could also be promiscuous.
 Most historians date Lucy Mercer’s first visit to the White House, under her Secret Service code name of Mrs. Johnson, to August 1941.
 My study of the presidential chronology disclosed a meeting on June 5 of the same year.
-The difference of several weeks would not seem important but for who else was in the White House at the time.
-While Lucy Mercer, now Mrs. Winthrop Rutherfurd, was having tea with the President in the oval study, Marguerite ("Missy") LeHand, his personal secretary, lay in her small room on the third floor sedated but uncalm.
+The difference of several weeks would not seem important, but for who else was in the White House at the time.
+While Lucy Mercer, now Mrs. Winthrop Rutherfurd, was having tea with the president in the oval study, Marguerite ("Missy") LeHand, his personal secretary, lay in her small room on the third floor sedated but uncalm.
 After two decades of cruising the Florida waters and sharing a Warm Springs cottage with FDR, sitting by his side as he sorted his stamps when she knew he needed silence, and arranging impromptu dinners and late-night poker games when she sensed he’d like company, Missy, who was only 43, had suffered a stroke the night before—brought on, some said, by her effort to keep up with FDR.
-The President’s official schedule for June 5, 1941, reads in part:
+The president’s official schedule for June 5, 1941, reads in part:

 "1130: To Marguerite A. LeHand’s apartment